Council on Environmental Quality: Obama administration

-Trump administration
+First Trump administration

-In October 2017, President Donald Trump nominated Kathleen Hartnett White, former chair of the Texas Commission on Environmental Quality, to be chair of CEQ.
+In October 2017, President Donald Trump nominated Kathleen Hartnett White—former chair of the Texas Commission on Environmental Quality—to be chair of the CEQ.
 However, her nomination was withdrawn in February 2018 as she did not garner enough support in the Senate.
 CEQ chief of staff and acting head Mary Neumayr was nominated and considered in summer 2018 as chair.
 She was confirmed in January 2019.

 Biden administration

-In December 2020, President Biden announced the selection of Brenda Mallory as the next Chair of the CEQ.
-On March 24, 2021, the U.S. Senate Environment and Public Works committee voted 11-9 to approve her appointment.
-Mallory has prior experience with CEQ under the Obama Administration, having been the general counsel.
-At the time of her nomination, Mallory was the director of regulatory policy at the Southern Environmental Law Center, an advocacy and litigation group.
-On April 14, 2021, Mallory was confirmed as the leader of the White House Council on Environmental Quality (CEQ) by a 53-45 vote in the United States Senate.
-She is the first African American chair of the CEQ.
+In December 2020, president-elect Joe Biden nominated Brenda Mallory—then-director of regulatory policy at the Southern Environmental Law Center, and general counsel of the CEQ during the Obama administration—to serve as chair of the CEQ.
+Mallory was confirmed by the Senate on April 14, 2021, becoming the first African American chair of the CEQ.

 Mallory took part in the virtual 2021 Leaders' Climate Summit.

+In November 2024, the United States Court of Appeals for the District of Columbia Circuit ruled in Marin Audubon Society v.
+FAA that the CEQ does not have the authority to create binding regulations under the National Environmental Policy Act.

+Second Trump administration

+In 2025, the second Trump administration issued an interim final rule directing the CEQ to rescind all regulations it had made implementing the NEPA since 1977.

 Chair

-The Chair of the Council on Environmental Quality serves as the principal environmental policy adviser to the US President.
-In addition, CEQ reports annually to the President on the state of the environment; oversees federal agency implementation of the environmental impact assessment process; and acts as a referee when agencies disagree over the adequacy of such assessments.
-The Council coordinates federal environmental efforts and works closely with agencies and other White House offices in the development of environmental policies and initiatives.
+The chair of the Council on Environmental Quality serves as the principal environmental policy adviser to the US president.
+In addition, CEQ reports annually to the president on the state of the environment; oversees federal agency implementation of the environmental impact assessment process; and acts as a referee when agencies disagree over the adequacy of such assessments.
+The council coordinates federal environmental efforts and works closely with agencies and other White House offices in the development of environmental policies and initiatives.